kaviya-sri123/Building-serverless-Text-to-Speech/README.md

 to talk to S3 and Polly.
 So, create an IAM role with a preferred name i.e. “talking-app-role” with the following IAM policy.

+Copy the ARN of the IAM role and add it under the provider section of the serverless.yml file.
+provider:
+  name: aws
+  runtime: nodejs8.10
+  region: us-east-1
+  role: arn:aws:iam::885121665536:role/talking-app-role